spatialnetworkslab/vue-gg/docs/marks/multi-point.md

 }
 ```

-The `vgg-multi-point` mark definition then instructs the component that we want to scale the radius of each collection of points according to their wealth category, and in order of increasing wealth:
+The `vgg-multi-point` mark definition then instructs the component to scale the radius of each collection of points according to their wealth category, and in order of increasing wealth:

 ```vue
 <vgg-map v-slot="{ row }">